scraly/developers-conferences-agenda/README.md

 This tech conferences agenda list can be seen in https://developers.events/

-All the events (past and coming) are available publicly in JSON: https://developers.events/all-events.json
+All the events (past and coming) are available publicly in JSON: https://developers.events/all-events.json All the CFPs (past and coming) are available publicly in JSON: https://developers.events/all-cfps.json

 ## Archives